Root Maggots: Prevention, Identification, and Control

 Eventually, severely damaged plants tend to die.

-In case you suspect root maggots, you will need to pull up the plants and inspects their roots.
+In case you suspect root maggots, you will need to pull up the plants and inspect their roots.

 You will not necessarily see the maggots, only the tunnels, as maggots may have already moved on to the soil to pupate.